A Sunday Meal-Prep Plan for When You Only Have 30 Minutes

 Don't jump ship on your meal prep when you're super busy!
 Instead, tweak your meal-prep plan to maximize your time.
 Focus on tasks that yield big returns to help you eat healthy during the week.
 Maybe you won't have time to get everything done on Sunday, but any time spent prepping meals for the week ahead is time well spent, even if it's only 30 minutes.
-Here we break down easy prep for those really busy days and offer up two 30-minute plans to streamline your lunches, dinner and snacks for the week.
+Here we break down easy meal-prep steps you can do even on your busiest days and offer up two 30-minute example plans for streamlining your lunches, dinner and snacks for the week.

 Choose recipes and meals that use ingredients you can prep once and use multiple times.
 Trim Brussels sprouts to be used in three different dinners-a pizza using store-bought dough, a convenient one-pot pasta and an easy-cleanup sheet-pan meal.
 Or cook a batch of roasted vegetables to use as toppers for quick quinoa bowls or as a filling for tacos or wraps.

 2. Shop with Shortcuts in Mind

 On weeks when you're crunched for time, go for already-prepped convenience items at the store that you might not normally buy.
 Healthy shortcuts like microwavable brown rice pouches, peeled and chopped vegetables, washed and chopped salad greens, or a rotisserie chicken can save you serious time in the kitchen.
 And take advantage of the easy pantry items you'll likely already have on hand, like canned beans, dried pasta and canned tomatoes.

 Meal-Prep Tasks You Can Do in 30 Minutes or Less